hashicorp/terraform-provider-google/website/docs/index.html.markdown

   the provider will use your identity.

 * `project` - (Required) The ID of the project to apply any resources to.
-This can be specified using any of the following environment variables (listed in order of precedence):
+This can also be specified using any of the following environment variables (listed in order of precedence):

     * `GOOGLE_PROJECT`
     * `GCLOUD_PROJECT`